-A homemade rosemary dijon sauce cooks on top of chicken and your preferred potato in this easy and healthy slow cooker recipe.
+A homemade rosemary Dijon sauce cooks on top of your favorite cut of chicken in this easy low-carb, paleo, and whole30 slow cooker or electric pressure cooker recipe.

 - Prep Time: 10 mins

 - Cook Time: 3 hours

 - 2 lbs chicken

 - 2 tsp oil (for IP)